Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 pong from drop-yourname (100.x.x.y) via 192.168.8.1:41641 in 2ms

-The first pong may come via a DERP relay (Tailscale’s relay server) before a direct path is established.
-The second pong confirms a direct peer-to-peer path is up.
+The first pong may arrive via a DERP relay before a direct path is established.
+The second pong confirms a direct peer-to-peer path.

 Also verify DNS resolution:

-# MagicDNS resolves short hostname to tailnet IP
+# MagicDNS resolves the short hostname to a tailnet IP

 # Expected: 100.x.x.y (a Tailscale CGNAT address)

-From the devcontainer (tag:operator), SSH to the Mango via tailnet:
+From the operator console (tag:operator), SSH to the Mango via tailnet:

 exit